-On January 17, 2020, Commission Staff emailed MSEC Enterprises and MSEC Wastewater the final proposed map, certificate, and sewer tariff related to this docket.
+On January 17, 2020, Commission Staff emailed MSEC Enterprises and MSEC Waste Water the final proposed map, certificate, and tariff related to this docket.

-On January 23, 2020, MSEC Waste Water filed its consent form concurring with the map, certificate, and revised water tariff.
+On January 23, 2020, MSEC Waste Water filed its consent form concurring with the map, certificate, and revised tariff.

-The final map, certificate, and tariff were filed as an attachment to the supplemental joint motion to admit evidence and proposed notice of approval filed on February ___, 2020.
+The final map, certificate, and tariff were filed as attachments to Commission Staff’s supplemental recommendation regarding map, certificate, and tariff filed on February 14, 2020.

-Certificate

 MSEC Enterprises has sold and transferred all of its facilities and service area under sewer CCN number 20984 to MSEC Waste Water.

-As a result of the transaction, MSEC Enterprises sewer CCN number 20984 is now held by MSEC Waste Water.

 Informal Disposition

 More than 15 days have passed since the completion of notice provided in this docket.